 The next variation is stock versus custom.
 All cover manufacturers “stock” covers for common pool types and sizes.
 This is a stock cover above, and like most stock covers, has a 5 foot by a 5-foot grid pattern.
 Covers that need to be custom measured and manufactured, are usually made with a 3′ x 3′ pattern and cost more.

 Manufacturers make stock covers mostly for rectangle pools and rectangle pools with steps.
 Kidney shaped pools and non-standard shapes need to be measured for a custom made cover specific to that pool.

 Mesh Safety Pool Cover

 As previously mentioned these are the most popular, and least expensive of all safety covers.
 Water passes through these covers and blocks debris from getting in the pool.

 These are great durable covers that last as long as 17 years.
 They are easy to put on and remove.
-There is no standing water for bugs to collect and breed (mosquito’s).
+There is no standing water for bugs to collect and breed (mosquitoes).
 They provide peace of mind for parents and pet owners.
 These covers weigh less than the other safety cover options.

 The thinner 95 mesh allows quite a bit of dust and sunlight through.
-Algae grows, and dirt coats the bottom of your pool.
+Algae growth, and dirt coats the bottom of your pool.
 Because all water gets through, you may have to pump some water out of your pool, if we get a lot of rain before the temperature drops (you don’t want the freeze line on your pool tile or light).